dharmax/field-assist/README.md

 1. Places them in a simple map, where the ref value is the entry's key, where its  is the **normalized** from the input field.
 1. Validates the values and create an error object (the "_error") in the returned map

+## Features
+* One function call to collect all values in a neat JSON
+* One function call to populate all fields from JSON
+* Supports nested fields (with dot notation in the "ref" names)
+* Tiny and self-contained, zero dependencies
+* Support partial updates (both for reading and populating)

 ### Field Population
 There's another very cute function, called `populateFields`, which does the opposite: it takes a map of ref-names to values, and populate the fields with the values.
 It is also normalized (e.g. select/checkboxes/radio-buttons are also handled).
 It is